lusis/commandeer/README.md

 By default, Commandeer will look for a class method called `parse` but most everything is overrideable:

-- method name
-You can call a method other than parse
+- method name: _You can call a method other than parse_
-- class
-You can call another class' parse method
+- class: _You can call another class' parse method_
-- parent
-You can set the command to be a subcommand by giving it a parent.
-The parent can, but doesn't have to be, a real command.
+- parent: _You can set the command to be a subcommand by giving it a parent.
+The parent can, but doesn't have to be, a real command._

 ### Complex example